 “Be of good cheer.
 Do not think of today’s failures, but of the success that may come tomorrow.
 You have set yourselves a difficult task, but you will succeed if you persevere; and you will find a joy in overcoming obstacles.
 Remember, no effort that we make to attain something beautiful is ever lost”. — Helen Keller

-Childhood Pastimes are the Key
+Childhood Pastimes is the Key